EventStore/documentation/docs/clients/grpc/README.md

 ## Connecting to EventStoreDB

-For your application to start communicating with EventStoreDB, you need to instantiate the client, and configure it accordingly.
-Below, you will find instructions for supported SDKs.
+For your application to start communicating with EventStoreDB, you need to instantiate the client and configure it accordingly.
+Below are instructions for supported SDKs.

 ::: tip Insecure Clusters
-All our GRPC clients are secure by default, and must be configured to connect to an insecure server via [a connection string](#connection-string), or the client's configuration.
+All our GRPC clients are secure by default and must be configured to connect to an insecure server via [a connection string](#connection-string) or the client's configuration.
 :::

 ### Required packages